 The game’s audio adds much to the game’s shady experience.
 All of the characters’ voice acting is quite well done and brings each scene great depth and personality.
 The cast is excellent, especially for its time, and while not every voice is spectacular, certainly none would be considered dead weight.
 Another excellent use of voice are the fleeting, audible thoughts of the various player characters.
 These thoughts are often repeated, poignant phrases, sometimes accompanied by short video clips or other imagery.
 Their repetition is possibly the strongest way in which the game simulates madness.
 The game’s score was created by Thomas Dolby (“She Blinded Me With Science!”) and the company he founded, Headspace (now Beatnik).
 The music sets the mood perfectly, and it’s only unfortunate that the included pieces are not of longer composition.
 The tunes are both haunting and memorable.

 The game is certainly not long, and could easily be finished in several evenings without a walkthrough.
 It feels complete, however, and it steadily ramps up to deliver a satisfying, nightmarish ending.
 There are, however, a few minor criticisms to be had.
-As mentioned, time has shown that the backgrounds during gameplay truly don't fit with the rest of the game's otherwise stellar art direction.
-The game's replay value is also sadly lacking, as the only thing that could change is the order in which you play the various stories-within-a-story.
-And the soul jump is a truly inspired idea - if only it had been better utilized, allowing you to jump into the various minor characters into the game, just for a moment, to see things from their viewpoint.
-I would have loved to have witnessed the story of "Berenice" from the maid's perspective, or "The Tell-Tale Heart" through the eyes of the policemen.
+As mentioned, time has shown that the backgrounds during gameplay truly don’t fit with the rest of the game’s otherwise stellar art direction.
+The game’s replay value is also sadly lacking, as the only thing that could change is the order in which you play the various stories-within-a-story.
+And the soul jump is a truly inspired idea – if only it had been better utilized, allowing you to jump into the various minor characters into the game, just for a moment, to see things from their viewpoint.
+It would have been great to witness the story of “Berenice” from the maid’s perspective, or “The Tell-Tale Heart” through the eyes of the policemen.

 Despite these shortcomings, this is a rare case of classic literature successfully being adapted into an interactive game.
 The short stories used are just as gripping as when Poe first wrote them and the makers of The Dark Eye does an expert job portraying them in a fresh, compelling fashion while keeping the spirit of the original works.
 The art design was truly amazing, and the inclusion of talent like William S. Burroughs was ingenious.
 One can hope that future game designers will find inspiration in The Dark Eye that will allow them to work the same magic.